grim-62/Quik-Bite-Backend/README.md

 ## Project Overview

-Quik-Bite is a food delivery API that provides access to a range of restaurants, enabling users to browse menus, place orders, and track delivery status.
+Quik-Bite is a food delivery API that provides access to a range of restaurants, enabling users to browse menus, place orders, perform action and track delivery status.

 ## Technologies Used